pingcap/docs/information-schema/information-schema-processlist.md

 * A `RESOURCE_GROUP` column to show the resource group name.
 * A `SESSION_ALIAS` column to show the alias of the current session.
 * A `ROWS_AFFECTED` column to show the number of rows currently affected by the statement.
-* A `TIDB_CPU` column to show the CPU time (in nanoseconds) consumed by the TiDB server for the statement.
-This column shows meaningful data only when the [Top SQL](/dashboard/top-sql.md) feature is enabled.
+* A `TIDB_CPU` column to show the amount of time in nanoseconds that the statement consumes the TiDB server CPU.
+This column shows meaningful value only when the [Top SQL](/dashboard/top-sql.md) feature is enabled.
 Otherwise the value will be `0`.
-* A `TIKV_CPU` column to show the CPU time (in nanoseconds) consumed by the TiKV server for the statement.
+* A `TIKV_CPU` column to show the amount of time in nanoseconds that the statement consumes the TiKV server CPU.

 </CustomContent>